 Students enrolling in the MYP or DP whose native or home language is not German must demonstrate German language competency at the level A2.
-Students matriculating with little or no German competency will be required to attend DaZ lessons and/or take part in German courses at a language institute outside of Louisenlund until the minimum standard (A2) is reached.
-Candidates must commit to attaining the stated level of German proficiency by the completion of their first academic year in Louisenlund.
+Students matriculating with little or no German competency will be required to attend DaZ lessons and/or take part in German courses until the minimum standard (A2) is reached.
+Candidates must commit to attaining the stated level of German proficiency within one year of matriculation at Louisenlund.
 Failure to comply with these language requirements could lead to dismissal from the school.